enoquesantos/qml-form-builder/README.md

 Set a json with some properties and create a form to show as QML Page.

-The follow json create a form using a title, a description and a set of fields
+The follow json create a form using a title, a description and a set of fields.

+The fields available is: Checkbox, ComboBox, TextField, TextArea and RadioButton.

 ```
 {